Evita Tezeno: Exhibitions

 "Sharing Memories" (2021) was a two-person exhibition with Jas Mardis at the ArtCentre of Plano in Plano, Texas.
 She also participated in "Thoughts of Time Gone By" (2017) at the Peg Alston Gallery in New York City, and "Memories from Yesterday" (2014) at the same venue, "Phenomenal Women #UsTo" (2019) at the African American Museum in Dallas, Texas, and "Daughter of Diaspora – Women of Color Speak" (2018) at the Hearne Fine Art Gallery in Little Rock, Arkansas.

 In 2023, "Talk of the Town: A Dallas Art Museum Pop Up Exhibition" was held at the NorthPark Centre in Dallas, Texas, and "Layer / Build: Contemporary Collage" at the Massachusetts College of Liberal Arts Gallery 51 in North Adams, Massachusetts.

+Tezeno's work was included in This Is America: Selections from PAMM's Collection, at the Pérez Art Museum Miami, in 2026.

 Personal life

 Tezeno adopted a vegan lifestyle in the late 1980s, influenced by her Seventh-day Adventist beliefs.
 Her dietary shift stirred controversy with her family, accustomed to annual traditions centered around preparation of freshly butchered meats.
 She said in a 2023 interview, "My family thought I'd lost my mind, that I was gonna just shrivel up and die.".
 She also hosted a raw-food cooking show in the early 2010s.